-Having a statement of special needs or an Education Health and Care Plan is no bar to home educating, although the rules are different if the child currently attends a special school. http://edyourself.org/articles/newcode.php and http://www.he-special.org.uk/content/joinhere.php are good sources of information on this specialist area.
+Having an Education, Health and Care Plan is no bar to home educating, although the rules are different if the child currently attends a special school. http://edyourself.org/articles/newcode.php and http://www.he-special.org.uk/content/joinhere.php are good sources of information on this specialist area.

 It’s liberating.
 Freed from the constraints of state imposed curricula, you are free to educate your child as you wish.
 The government leaves it completely up to parents as to how, when, where and what they teach.
 Learning can be completely personalised.
 If particular subjects don’t appeal (and that includes the core areas of maths and English) you can leave them out altogether or come back to them later.